kenzal/metals-api/SECURITY.md

 ## Reporting a Vulnerability

-Please report any found vulnerablities on the official [Issues Page](https://github.com/kenzal/metals-api/issues) page.
+Please report any found vulnerabilities on to [the maintainer](mailto:kenzal.hunter+metals-api@gmail.com).

-Any reported vulnerablilitis will be verified and handled swiftly.
+Any reported vulnerabilities will be verified and handled swiftly.